 Create an account and/or log in

-Note: If you are a Victorian or New South Wales public school teacher, then you don't need to create an account!
-Log in using your DET credentials and a Stile account will be created for you automatically.
+Note: If you are a Victorian, South Australian, or New South Wales public school teacher, then you don't need to create an account!
+Log in at stileapp.com using your DET credentials and a Stile account will be created for you and allocated to the correct school automatically.

 The library contains Stile's entire collection of pre-made resources.
-You can use the filters and the search bar at the top of the list to refine the menu or browse freely from the whole collection.
+You can use the filters and the search bar at the top of the list to select a curriculum and refine the menu or browse freely from the whole collection.
 Lessons are organized into collections called Units.
 Click on a Unit's cover image to reveal more information about it.

 The Overview tells you what main concept you'll tackle in the unit, as well as a list of big ideas covered and some of the highlights that your students will enjoy.
 This page also offers links to additional resources including a parent email template, the unit teaching plan, Stile X, and the digital Lab Guide for any practical activities included.
 The Preview lessons tab allows you to see some of the content available in the unit, from a student's perspective.
 Teacher tips and model answers are hidden in this preview.
 The Curriculum tab lists the curriculum requirements met by completing the Unit.